 - Add Workspace Members: You can add a member of this workspace.

 - Public – Anyone can see what’s inside: Anyone in this organization can see this workspace

 - Private – Only approved members can see what’s inside: People added to this workspace can view

 - Member can edit Power BI content: Allow people to edit the content

 - Members can only view Power BI content: Restrict them from editing workspace content.

-As you can see from the below screenshot, we assigned the name as Sample Workspace, restricted members to view (no alter).
-Next, we also added one of my colleague John as this workspace member.
+As you can see from the screenshot below, we assigned the name as Sample Workspace, restricted members to view (no alter).
+Next, we also added one of my colleagues, John, as this workspace member.

-Clicking save button will create a New workspace in Power BI called Sample Workspace.
-By default, it will open the following window.
+Clicking save button creates a New workspace in Power BI called Sample Workspace.
+By default, it opens the following window.

 Either you can use this window to get data from different sources, or you can skip this page by clicking the skip button.